Palm Coast, Florida: Geography

-Interstate 95 crosses Palm Coast from north to south, with access from Exit 293 (Matanzas Woods Parkway), Exit 289 (Palm Coast Parkway), and Exit 284 (Florida State Road 100).
-U.S. Route 1 runs parallel to I-95 through the western side of Palm Coast, leading into Bunnell.
+Interstate 95 effectively splits Palm Coast into two parts, with crossings at three interchanges: Exit 293 (Matanzas Woods Parkway), Exit 289 (Palm Coast Parkway), and Exit 284 (Florida State Road 100).
+U.S. Route 1 is on the western side of I-95 leading into Bunnell.

+The city extends north to the Flagler County line, southwest to the Bunnell city limits, and southeast to touch the city of Flagler Beach.
+The Intracoastal Waterway (ICW) is the eastern border of Palm Coast.
+The land east of the ICW is the Hammock, an unincorporated community on the Atlantic Ocean.

+Bridges

+The Hammock Dunes Bridge, completed in 1988, is a 65-foot-high, privately operated toll bridge in Palm Coast that connects the Hammock, a highly populated barrier island, to the mainland.
+Built to facilitate development of the area, it provides convenient access to the beach and is an essential evacuation and emergency access over the ICW.
+The only other ICW crossing in Flagler County is the Flagler Beach Bridge on Florida State Road 100.

+Storms

 The area around Palm Coast last saw a direct hit from a tropical cyclone in 2004 when Hurricane Charley passed directly over the area.

-Since 1851 when hurricane tracking data began, 33 hurricanes and tropical storms have directly affected the area.
+Hurricane Floyd (1999), Hurricane Jeanne (2004), Tropical Storm Fay (2008), Hurricane Matthew (2016), Hurricane Irma (2017), and 2022 Hurricane Ian and Hurricane Nicole caused major damage in Flagler County.
+Statistically, the area experiences the effects of a tropical storm or hurricane every 2.73 years.

-Palm Coast has become a bedroom community for St. Augustine, 25 mi to the north, and Daytona Beach, 30 mi to the south, while some residents also work in Orlando and Jacksonville.
+Palm Coast has become a bedroom community for St. Augustine, 25 mi to the north, and Daytona Beach, 30 mi to the south, while some residents also work in Orlando, 86 mi and Jacksonville, 62 mi.

 Climate

 Palm Coast has a humid subtropical climate (Cfa), similar to other cities in North Florida.